Fall 2024 MATH MADNESS DETAILS

 The opening four rounds are divided into 2 Collaboration rounds and 2 Qualifying rounds.
 During the former, students can work together in mini-teams.
 During the latter (and for the remainder of the event), students play individually.
 Teams are matched first by skill level so that the competition is even and then by common time availability so that teams can play live where possible.
 Data from the 2 Qualifying rounds are used to determine bracket assignments.
 The top 64 teams are assigned to the Title bracket.
 Remaining teams are then evenly placed in additional brackets based on team size, with all teams competing in a bracket.
 Within each bracket, teams are sorted by skill and seeded accordingly, following NCAA March Madness protocol.

 To participate, a teacher must (1) activate a free account (click here), (2) create a team once inside the account by clicking the "+Team" button, and then (3) register that team on the Events page, selecting "High", "Middle" or "Elementary" depending on the team's level.
+Payment is NOT required up front.
+Instead, an invoice will appear for download on the Events page once registration is complete.
+Schools are given 2 months from the date of registration to make payment, a time period which can be easily extended.
 A teacher may register multiple teams for Math Madness from the same account.
 However, the same team cannot compete in two separate levels of Math Madness.
-Upon request, Math Madness content from years prior can be placed in a newly activated account so that a teacher can both review content appropriateness as well as create a match for students to better determine potential interest in the experience.
+Upon request, Math Madness content from years prior can be sent so that a teacher can review content appropriateness.
 Students or parents may NOT register a team for Math Madness.
 Occasionally an exception to this rule is merited but approval must be granted first.

 Once registered, teachers should review the Rules/Instructions for Math Madness in more detail by clicking "Math Madness" in the dropdown at the top/right of their account and then selecting the "About" tab on that page, or visit https://www.aretelabs.com/math_madness directly.

-Payment by check is politely requested although a credit card purchase can be arranged if there is no alternative.
-Payment in advance is NOT required so teachers need not be concerned about lengthy school/district payment processes.
+Payment by check is politely requested although a credit card purchase through Paypal can be arranged if there is no alternative.
+Venmo and Zelle are encouraged if a school wishes to pay online.
 In the pricing area below, a player is defined as an individual student who competes at least once during the event.
-Prices listed are for the entire team to play for the entire season (Mini-Madness is a flat fee of $145 regardless of team size).
-A team should consist only of students from the same school (exceptions to this may be made upon request, limitations apply), but it may include students from multiple grade levels corresponding to the grade levels of the event.
+Prices listed below are for the entire team to play for the entire season.
+A team should consist only of students from the same school (exceptions to this may be made, limitations apply).
 Price accommodation is available upon request and as needed.
 Please do not hesitate to send an email to firstname.lastname@example.org with any questions or call 312-952-0436.
-Make sure to click the "Video Tutorial" button at the top/right of this page to review registration steps!
+Make sure to click the "Video Tutorial" button at the top/right of this page to review registration steps for our online math competition events!

 Thank you and welcome to the Madness!!! . . .